-Based on the acoutic analysis, the results showed improved outcomes for the KT condition.
-Changes in VLP were not directly measured, however lower values for formant frequecies may be associated with a lower position of the larynx.
-Considering the small effect size expected for KT application with normophonics it seems reasonable to conclude that KT is a promising resource for aiding the management of the vertical larynx position.
-The use of KT as a therapeutic tool is not suggested as a replacement for speech therapy, but rather a possible resource to improve effectiveness of treatment.
+Based on the acoustic analysis, the results showed positive outcomes for the KT condition compared to no tape condition.
+Changes in VLP were not directly measured, however lower values for formant frequencies may be associated with a lower position of the larynx.
+Considering the small effect size expected for KT application with normophonics it seems reasonable to consider that KT application may produce measurable changes in VLP.
+Future studies should be carried out with pathological voice to assess the use of KT as a therapeutic tool.